jordan-christensen/jordan-christensen/README.md

     <strong>"What Do You Do When You're Not Programming?"</strong>
   </summary>
   <br/>
-  My favorite thing to do is to just spend time with my wife and kids.
-I also love music (writing it, playing it, dancing to it), delicious food and going on walks in nature.
+  My favorite thing to do is to spend time with my wife and kids.
+I also love writing, playing and listening to music, eating delicious food, and going on walks in nature.
 </details>

 ## Skills